tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - Now that more of the program is revealed our confidence plummets.
 - It is important to be able to see all relevant parts of the program.
 - The more that we use the techniques from this course to reduce the surface area where these non-functional things can occur, the easier it is to read, understand and rely upon.
-- Pure function calls act in isolation;**given the same input, they always produce the same output.**
+- Pure function calls act in isolation: **Given the same input, they always produce the same output.**
 - We want to design our programs so that as many of our function calls as possible behave as pure.

 ### 2.7.
 Level of Confidence